 - Inspect the power cable—Are you using the right one?
 It should have been included with your Xbox.
 Also, is the power cable completely and firmly connected to both the power outlet and console?

 - Check the power outlet—Does anything else power on when connected to the same outlet?
 Try plugging in another electronic device to see if it works.
 And if you're using a power strip or surge protector, make sure it's receiving power through its outlet too.

-If the problem does turn out to be the power supply, reach out to an expert at the nearest uBreakiFix by Asurion store for help.
+If the problem does turn out to be the power supply, reach out to a nearby tech expert for help.